orchidsoftware/orchid.software/docs/en/docs/attachments.md

 }
 ```

+Keep in mind that allowing duplicate files may increase storage usage and affect your application's performance.
+Therefore, it should be used with caution and only when necessary.

 ## Customizing the Upload Path

-By default, Orchid has a default upload path for all files of `Y/m/d`, for example: `2022/06/11`.
-You can change the default path using the `path(string $path)` method:
+By default, Laravel Orchid uses a default upload path for all files of `Y/m/d`, for example: `2022/06/11`.
+This path is used to organize and structure the uploaded files in the storage.
+However, you may want to customize the path to suit your specific needs.

+You can change the default path by using the `path(string $path)` method:

 ```php
 use Orchid\Attachment\File;